brianzhang2101/Optimised-Read-Until-API/README.md

 ------------
 ![Diagram of Files](diagram.png)

 The file structure of this project differs to that of the original Read Until.
-Logic is spread out over various files and centralised to ```base.cpp``` avoid excessive method forwarding.
+Logic is spread out over various files and is utilised via ```base.cpp``` to avoid excessive method forwarding.

 Each file contains documentation detailing the purposes of every function and how they intertwine.